jsonjoy-com/json-pack/src/rpc/README.md

 const rmDecoder = new RmRecordDecoder();
 const rpcDecoder = new RpcMessageDecoder();

-// First extract the record from the byte stream rmDecoder.push(tcpData);
+// First extract the record from the byte stream (returns Reader) rmDecoder.push(tcpData);
 const record = rmDecoder.readRecord();

-// Then decode the RPC message if (record) {
+// Then decode the RPC message from the Reader if (record) {
-  rpcDecoder.push(record);
-  const message = rpcDecoder.readMessage();
+  const message = rpcDecoder.decodeMessage(record);
 }
 ```